Some Philadelphia Community Tap Dance History (1996-present)

 In 1999 and 2000, Tap Team Two and Company produced National Tap Dance Day Festival events at the Arts Bank, the Gallery Mall, the Painted Bride and the CEC.
 In 2000, the concert event at the Arts Bank featured one of the first commissioned works by Robyn Watson.

 From 2003 to 2014, Philly Tap Challenge “On Fire” was produced by Jaye Allison and presented by New LEJA Dances and The Philadelphia Civic Ballet.
 Classes, events and concerts occurred around the city at the University of the Arts, the Performance Garage, the Kimmel Center, the Arts Bank, the CEC, and Gwendolyn Bye Dance Center.
-Invited tap dance luminaries included Maurice Hines, Germaine Ingram, Dianne Walker, Chloe Arnold, Jason Samuels Smith, Dormeshia, Tap Team Two, the Nicholas Sisters, Geri Kennedy, LaVaughn Robinson, and Rusty Frank.
+Invited tap dance luminaries included Maurice Hines, Germaine Ingram, Delphine Mantz, Dianne Walker, Chloe Arnold, Jason Samuels Smith, Hillary-Marie, Dormeshia, Tap Team Two, the Nicholas Sisters, Geri Kennedy, LaVaughn Robinson, and Rusty Frank.
 Jaye spent many years conceptualizing and producing a multimedia artistic piece called “Virtual Quilt” that brought the work of The Silver Belles to the present-day generation.

 In 2016, Jim Hamilton produced the Philadelphia Rhythm Festival at Rittenhouse Soundworks.
 This festival was a 3-day event featuring master classes, workshops and performances in Drums, Percussion, Tap Dance, and Body Rhythm and featuring Dormeshia, Jason Samuels Smith, Dormeshia & musicians Loire Cotler and Glen Velez.